 This is the first moment, up to this point in the movie, where we see a certain honesty and vulnerability in her character.
 It's only logical, then, that she's dressed in the most simple and casual dress up to this point.
 It's still very elegant and pretty, but it's very simple.
 It's a white cotton day dress with no flourishes or jewelry.
-And it's that simplicity which helps underline her truthfulness and vulnerable honesty in that moment.
+And it's that simplicity which helps underline her truthfulness and vulnerable honesty at that moment.

 Also, on the more practical note, it was designed to be easy to take off... a very wise move, considering the "wild sex" scene that follows.

 I wanted to keep their clothes very simple—and in fact they're both in pale colors.
 I didn't want there to be a distraction with their clothing.
 She had a detail of beautiful drawn thread-work on her dress, and underneath it there were layers of underwear to peel off in pale peach silk satin.
 The action was in the forefront of my mind in this design. -Joanna Johnston-